elieling/flowtigs-with-simulated-data/README.md

 # Flowtigs

-An algorithm for calculating flowtigs in a De Bruijn graph of DNA reads in metagenomes.
+An algorithm for calculating [flowtigs](https://www.biorxiv.org/content/10.1101/2023.11.17.567499v1) in a De Bruijn graph of DNA reads in metagenomes.
+This version takes an edge-centric graph as input, and works only if the flow condition holds in the graph, i.e., if the graph is built with perfect data.
+To compute flowtigs of real data and from reads or a node-centric graph, see [this version](https://github.com/elieling/flowtigs).

 ## Input